KingMob4313/ET2500/README.md

 --= Mod Details:

 There are now four rulesets included in each package:
-1-3) Three for the main mods, containing modded info for all three tiers
+ - Three for the main mods, containing modded info for all three tiers
-  4) A miscellaneous ruleset
+ - A miscellaneous ruleset
-    a) this contains small changes to related to the mod
+   - this contains small changes to related to the mod
-    b) adjusts the accuracy of aliens to make up for the changed accuracies of plasma weapons
+   - adjusts the accuracy of aliens to make up for the changed accuracies of plasma weapons
-      c) adds an item to the alien base map
+   - adds an item to the alien base map

 Wolfram Lance:
  - New purchasable conventional armor